tenstorrent/tt-metal/docs/source/libraries/tt_dnn.rst

 Logs
 ----------------------------
-To see logs related to operation infastructure, use the following environment variables:
+To see logs related to operation infrastructure, use the following environment variables:

 .. code-block::